 I always saw myself as a typical dad, husband, and successful professional.
-In 2009, I celebrated 29 years of marriage, was the father of three adult children, and a successful business consultant.
-Life was going according to plan as was building a successful speaking and coaching business, including a few international presentation and was enjoying the transition from my hometown Detroit, Michigan to the sun and warmth of Scottsdale, Arizona.
+In 2009, I celebrated 29 years of marriage, the father of three adult children, and a successful business consultant.
+Life was going according to “plan” as was building a successful speaking and coaching business, including a few international presentations, and was enjoying the transition from my hometown of Detroit, Michigan to the sun and warmth of Scottsdale, Arizona.
 Life was pretty good.

 In the September 2009, I received phone call that changed my life – my youngest son was in jail.
 My son, twenty at the time, was addicted to heroin, homeless and in legal trouble relating to this situation.